cpraveen/fem/dg2d/system_lagrange_mpi/README.md

 http://www.ossanworld.com/cfdbooks/download_idolikecfd_free_2nd_edition.html

 Generate a mesh for this problem using Gmsh and set up the problem file.
 Run it for a long enough time that steady solution is reached.

+## Exercise: output solution in pvtu format

+Save solution in vtu format using `write_vtu_with_pvtu_record` function for parallel codes.